 Additionally, we are interested in the molecular mechanisms and intracellular signaling pathways that govern cytokine receptor expression.
 Most recently, we identified a novel nuclear factor involved in IL-7R transcription, and we confirmed its regulatory role in vivo.
 Investigations on the mechanism how such factors are regulated and how they affect T cell function is another major research topic of our lab.

 Dr. Park received his Ph.D. from the Julius-Maximilians University in Wurzburg, Germany.
 After obtaining postdoctoral training at the Korea Research Institute of Bioscience and Biotechnology in South Korea, he joined the NCI-CCR's Experimental Immunology Branch as a research fellow where he studied the role of IL-7 signaling in T cell development and homeostasis.
-Since 2008, Dr. Park has been a tenure-track investigator at the Experimental Immunology Branch where he is investigating the mechanisms of cytokine receptor regulation and signaling in immune cells.
+Since 2008, Dr. Park has been an investigator at the Experimental Immunology Branch where he is investigating the mechanisms of cytokine receptor regulation and signaling in immune cells.
 He received tenure at NIH in 2015.

 - Hong C, Luckey MA, Ligons DL, Waickman AT, Park JY, Kim GY, Keller HR, Etzensperger R, Tai X, Lazarevic V, Feigenbaum L, Catalfamo M, Walsh ST, Park JH.
 Activated T cells secrete an alternatively spliced form of common γ-chain that inhibits cytokine signaling and exacerbates inflammation.
 Immunity.
 2014;40(6):910-23.